 - To develop students’ understanding of their industry

 - To provide students with a platform to make professional contacts

-Students will be able to demonstrate the skills necessary to produce:
+By the end of this module, students will be able to demonstrate the skills necessary to produce:

-- a good CV
+- a professional CV

 - effective letters of introduction to theatre, film, television and voice-over agents, directors and casting directors